 Conversely, a paleo diet can be an excuse for paleo people to eat too much meat and too few plant-based foods.
 True hunters and gatherers foraged for plant-based protein.
 And they only feasted on animal products once in a great while.

 The Pegan Diet is the best of both worlds.
-Whole foods are the foundations of The Plant Paradox, paleo, and vegan lifestyles.
+Whole foods are the foundations of lectin-free, paleo, and vegan lifestyles.
 All three diets rely on keeping your blood sugar low.
 Vegetables, in-season fruits, and wild-caught or free-range proteins should lead to better health.

 But Can A Pegan Diet Be Lectin-Free?